Couples Therapy

 Research shows that EFT therapy has a 75% success rate with couples with 86% of couples reporting feeling happier in their relationships.
 Of importance is that the effects of relationship therapy are long-lasting.

-To quote Dr Sue Johnson: “EFT is based on 50 years of research into human bonding and 30 years of research from our lab into helping couples connect and thrive.
+To quote the late Dr Sue Johnson: “EFT is based on 50 years of research into human bonding and 30 years of research from our lab into helping couples connect and thrive.
 We really don’t have to simply fall in and out of love anymore.
 We now have a map to the territory called love and we can empower couples by showing them new systematic ways to take control of dances of disconnection and conflict and, even more important, help each other move into the open close embrace that is a secure loving bond.”

 Emotionally focused couples therapy, developed by Canadian psychologist, Dr Sue Johnson, is based on 30 years of research conducted on adult love and the process of bonding in couples.
 EFT Relationship Therapy is based on attachment theory, which states that we need to feel safe in our connections with others and that we are made healthier by emotional contact.
 EFT has identified differences in how couples relate to each other and how these differences are critical to whether a relationship is successful or has difficulties.
 This couples counselling approach offers relationship advise that helps couples understand their own emotional responses as well as those of significant people in their lives.
 The aim of EFT is to iIncrease security, closeness, and connection in couples.